COVID-19 Vaccine Information

 - You have had any other vaccination in the past 14 days, including a flu shot.

 Do not schedule your second dose now.
-You will schedule your second dose while at your first shot appointment.
+It will be scheduled when you’re at your first dose appointment.
 Both the Pfizer and Moderna vaccines require an initial vaccine and a booster.
 The Pfizer vaccine requires a booster 21 days later and the Moderna vaccine requires a second dose 28 days later.

 - You will receive a confirmation email, text and/or MyChart message.
 Please check your email for appointment confirmation.

 - Log into MyChart to complete eCheck-in prior to arriving for your appointment.